• Skip to primary navigation

 • Add fennel flavor with a teaspoon of fennel seeds or 1-2 star anise.

-• Add a shot of whiskey, brandy, dark rum, vodka or tequila (100% agave silver, reposado or anejo)
+• Add a shot of whiskey, brandy, dark rum, vodka or tequila (100% agave silver, reposado or anejo) for an easy spiked apple cider.

 Let the mulled apple cider cool completely.
 If you haven’t already, strain out the citrus and spices.
 (If you leave the citrus and spices in, the flavor will just get more and more intense until it’s too much.)